Frequently Asked Questions

 Freeway options, interstate-type facilities, were eliminated from consideration in Tier 1 because of higher costs.
 Expressway and Super-2 options will be evaluated in Tier 2.

 An expressway has at least two lanes in each direction and access that may include both interchanges and at-grade intersections.
-A Super-2 includes one travel lane in each direction and a passing/auxiliary lane or wider shoulders where appropriate.
+A Super-2 includes one travel lane in each direction and a passing/auxiliary lane throughout.

-A Purpose and Need Statement will be developed in Winter 2025.
-Screening of Alternatives is anticipated in Spring of 2025.
-A Draft Environmental Document will be shared for review in Summer of 2026 and a Final Environmental Document is expected in Summer of 2027.
+A Purpose and Need Statement will be developed in Spring 2025.
+Screening of Alternatives is anticipated in Fall of 2025.
+A Draft Environmental Document will be shared for review in Fall of 2026 and a Final Environmental Document is expected in Summer of 2027.

 INDOT is currently pursuing the Tier 2 environmental study for the Dubois County section only.
 At this time there is no funding allocated and no timeline to begin any Tier 2 studies of other SIUs.